Query complexities of quantum channel discrimination and estimation: A unified approach: Quantum channel discrimination and estimation

 The minimum error probability in this case is given by

 Adopting the shorthand

 let us note that the following inequalities hold:

 The first inequality follows because a parallel channel discrimination strategy is a special case of an adaptive channel discrimination strategy.
-The second inequality is a consequence of \cite[Theorem~1]{Audenaert2007}, as remarked in \cite[Eqs.~(D1)--(D3)]{Cheng2025}, and the fact that $\min\left\{ p,q\right\} =\min_{s\in\left[0,1\right]}p^{s}q^{1-s}$.
+The second inequality is a consequence of~\cite[Theorem~1]{Audenaert2007}, as remarked in~\cite[Eqs.~(D1)--(D3)]{Cheng2025}, and the fact that $\min\!\left\{ p,q\right\} =\min_{s\in\left[0,1\right]}p^{s}q^{1-s}$.
+Alternatively, one can understand this inequality as resulting from discarding the channel outputs and simply guessing the channel that has the higher prior probability $p$ or $q$.
+Discarding the channel in either~\eqref{eq:error-prob-parallel-ch-disc} or~\eqref{eq:error-prob-adaptive-ch-disc} leads to the following expression for the minimum error probability $\frac{1}{2}\left(1-\left\vert p-q\right\vert\right) $, which is equal to $\min\{p,q\}$.
 As such, the following inequalities hold for $p\in\left(0,1\right)$:

 because the function $x\mapsto x\left(1-x\right)$ is monotone increasing on the interval $\left[0,\frac{1}{2}\right]$.
-We can also understand the quantities in \eqref{eq:alt-channel-disc-metric} as being alternative measures of the performance of a channel discrimination protocol, being equal to zero if the channels are perfectly distinguishable and equal to their maximum value of one if the channels are not distinguishable at all, so that the best strategy in this latter case is simply to guess the channel with the higher prior probability $p$ or $q$.
+We can also understand the quantities in~\eqref{eq:alt-channel-disc-metric} as being alternative measures of the performance of a channel discrimination protocol, being equal to zero if the channels are perfectly distinguishable and equal to their maximum value of one if the channels are not distinguishable at all, so that the best strategy in this latter case is simply to guess the channel with the higher prior probability $p$ or $q$.